alanng10/Malaysia/Docue/a.md

 Terra word has pronounce.
 Terra word is pronounce same as "terra" in English.

+Terra human has word.
+The word is Terran.

 Malaysia has define done.

 The done is human civil live.